mheap/nexmo-developer/_documentation/en/voice/voice-api/guides/asr.md

 ### Save Audio

 The speech audio may be optionally stored.
-To get the recording, the `saveAudio` parameter should be set, then the `recording_url` will be included to the callback request payload.
-This might be useful to compare the transcription with original audio.
+To get the recording, the `saveAudio` parameter should be set, then the `recording_url` will be included in the callback request payload.
+This might be useful to compare the transcription with the original audio.

 ### Event Payload Example